tmartinx/pikvm-ubuntu-build/README.md

 After this process, the `kvmd` will be available at `~/apt/ubuntu/pool/main/python3-kvmd_2.33-1_all.deb`!!!

+NOTE: Take a look at the Dockerfile.bullseye to see the required steps to build it on an Bare-Metal Debian.

 ## The local APT repository

 The procedure builds a local APT repository for you!
 To use it, you'll have to add it to your `/etc/apt/sources.list.d` subdir.